9.1 Agency Roles and Responsibilities

 4.6 Probation Service

-Probation services are provided by the National Probation Service (NPS) and 21 Community Rehabilitation Companies (CRCs).
-The NPS and CRCs are subject to the Section 11 duties.
+Probation services are provided by the National Probation Service (NPS).
+The NPS are subject to the Section 11 duties.
 They are primarily responsible for working with adult offenders both in the community and in the transition from custody to community to reduce reoffending and improve rehabilitation.

 During the course of their duties, probation staff come into contact with offenders who: